tggreene/handy/README.md

 Simple watch command that listens for file changes.

-## Installing

-You may need to `npm install` for some modules, but you should be able to symlink bin files into something like `~/.local/bin`.

 ## Notes

 - Why are these so badly named?

     I'm sorry I'm trying to do better